meltingcore/bg/food-court/quick-reference.md

 ## Objective

-Players aim to score the most Victory Points (VP) by cooking and serving recipes, playing drink and event cards, triggering customer and special ability effects, and achieving win condition milestones.
+Players aim to score the most Victory Points (VP) by cooking and serving recipes, playing drink and event cards, triggering customer and special ability effects.

 ## Setup